DeviCatOutlet/devicatoutlet.github.io/arttips.md

 that with your new piece.

 ### How can I stop myself from comparing myself to others?
+In my experience, if I find myself comparing it usually means there's a skillset of mine that I feel I need to develop.
+Whenever I catch myself doing this, instead of thinking negatively about it, I try to think instead "Wow!
+This is amazing, now how can I go about levelling up my skill in < blank >.
+This could mean I need to develop my skills with perspective and dynamics, shading, color theory, anything.
-Keep yourself in a positive mindset and only compare your current works to your past works.
+Another thing you can do compare your current works to your past works.
+This way you can see where you've grown and where you would like to grow next.

 Everyone has different levels of experience.
 What matters is your own personal improvement over time.

 ### I’ve never used a tablet before, and the concept of looking up from where I’m drawing is difficult.
 Is there any way to make this process easier to grasp?